Skip to main content

 May is the start of Istanbul's outdoor dining season.

-Mikla on the Marmara Pera rooftop (₺2,500+ tasting menu).
+Mikla on the Marmara Pera rooftop is the celebration option: tasting menu ₺2,500+, modern Turkish.

 #Nightlife

-May sees Istanbul nightlife move outdoors.
+May sees Istanbul nightlife move outdoors and stay there until October.

 #Shopping